RezveeRahman/RezveeRahman/README.md

 Stuff to be posted:
 1) Data Structures and Algorithms with Python (My revised version)

 2) SQL stuff
 (Yes I know this is a short list but I will further expand on this later.)

+--Update 12/23/2021
+>>New data base study using postgreSQL
+>>Python API with postgreSQL comming soon